 - 2 teaspoons of each: salt, pepper, oregano and basil

-- ¼ cup plus 1 tablespoon nutritional yeast
+- ¼ cup + 1 tablespoon nutritional yeast

-- In a medium-sized pot, cook the olive oil, garlic and pine nuts over medium heat for 3–4 minutes, or until garlic is golden brown.
+- In a medium-sized pot, cook the avocado oil, garlic and pine nuts over medium heat for 3–4 minutes, or until garlic is golden brown.

 - Add in the almond milk and bring to a boil.